Holistic Health Coach Answers Your Prediabetes Questions

 You have plenty of options!
 Ideally, you’ll have a team of medical professionals you can trust.
 Think about getting one-on-one guidance from an experienced health coach.
 Reach out to caring family members and friends who can urge you along the journey.
 By joining the Solution Starter community online, we invite you to sign up for the Solution Starter program.

 What can you do to discuss Prediabetes, avoid the progression to Type 2 Diabetes, and pass along all that you learn to friends and family?

 Solution Starter: Where Better Health Begins

 When you take part in the Solution Starter Prediabetes Program, you’ll enjoy a unique, year-long program that’s educational, interactive, and even FUN!
 Plus, it’s been scientifically proven to get results in the fight against Prediabetes.
-Designed by Certified Diabetes Educator Georgianne Holland, this comprehensive program includes a lot of valuable tools:
+Designed by Certified Diabetes Educator Georgianne Holland, this comprehensive program includes these valuable tools: